Kunstmaan/KunstmaanBundlesCMS/docs/05-04-Administer-robots-txt.md

 You can guide these crawlers on your website by providing a robots.txt file.
 Although respectable web crawlers follow the directives in a robots.txt file, each crawler might interpret the directives differently.

-By default, there will be not robots.txt file present when you install Kunstmaan standard edition bundle.
+By default, there will be no robots.txt file present when you install the Kunstmaan standard edition bundle.
 But we made it easy to manage your robots.txt file and the behaviour of robots.

 ## Administer your robots.txt using the admin interface

 If you are a site administrator.
 You can edit your robots.txt file in admin interface by going to settings and by choosing for "Robots" in the sub menu.
-Make sure you do not have a real robots.txt file in your document root folder if prefer to use this way of managing your robots.txt.
+Make sure you do not have a real robots.txt file in your document root folder if you prefer to use this way of managing your robots.txt.

 ![Image of Robots administration](https://raw.githubusercontent.com/kunstmaan/KunstmaanBundlesCMS/master/docs/images/robots-admin.png)